-Online - Visit our provider training website at https://gm1.geolearning.com/geonext/fcso/opensite.geo, log on to your account and select the course you wish to register.
+Online - Visit our provider training website at First Coast University, log on to your account and select the course you wish to register.
 Class materials are available under "My Courses" no later than one day before the event.

 First-time User?
-Set up an account by completing Request User Account Form online.
+Set up an account by completing Create User Account Form online.
 Providers who do not have yet a national provider identifier may enter "99999" in the NPI field.
 You will receive logon information within 72 hours of your request.